 Lucie has to her credit an impressive list of solo appearances with Czech orchestras as well as with partners in various chamber music combinations.
 In 2004 she featured as a soloist in the Dvořák Violin concerto with the Pilsen Philharmonic Orchestra under Jiří Malát on their highly successful tour of the USA.
 The critics admired particularly the beauty of her tone and the warmth of her musical expression.

 She regularly plays with her husband, cellist Martin Sedlák, as the Czech String Duo and together they also join forces with pianist Veronika Böhmová, forming the Kinsky Trio Prague.
-She frequently plays with her father, Pavel Hůla (former first violinist of the Kocian and later also Pražák Quartet) and is a member and soloist of the Praga Camerata chamber orchestra.
-She teaches at the Music School in Prague and as a tutor or lecturer regularly attends various international chamber music courses.
 Together with her husband and their children Magdalena (violin) and Lukas (cello) they perform as the family ensemble Sedlak Virtuosi.
+Lucie frequently played with her father, violinist Pavel Hůla.
+After his death in 2021 she took over the artistic direction of the Praga Camerata chamber orchestra, where she has been member and soloist since its foundation in 2001.

 Lucie was briefly a member of the European Union Youth Orchestra, conducted by Bernard Haitink.
 In 2000 – 2006 she was a member of the UBS Verbier Festival Orchestra where she played with the world’s most famous and respected conductors and soloists (such as Levine, Mehta, Gergiev, Järvi, Temirkanov, Masur, Dohnanyi, etc.).